realityforge/gwt-contacts/README.txt

   to download source as the GWT compiler actually uses the source from dependencies to generate javascript. e.g. "buildr artifacts artifacts:sources"

+* Install the GWT and GlassFish Integration plugins into IDEA

 * Generate IDEA project files. e.g. "buildr idea"

 * Download and install GlassFish 3.1.1 or later.